Why supply to government

 To keep our commitment to the people of NSW, we have 5 procurement objectives that shape the way we buy.

-You can read more about our procurement objectives.
+You can read more about our procurement objectives on our buyer guidance section.

 We encourage suppliers who can help us meet our objectives to apply for government work.
 This includes businesses with innovative solutions and efficient service delivery models.

-It also includes certain categories of businesses, particularly SMEs and regional businesses, Aboriginal-owned businesses and Australian Disability Enterprises.
+It also includes certain categories of businesses, particularly small or regional enterprises (SMEs), regional businesses, Aboriginal-owned businesses and Australian Disability Enterprises.

 Read more about the businesses we’re looking to encourage.

-We’ve re-written the rules of engagement, reducing red tape and making it simpler than ever for government agencies to award certain types of work.
+We’ve re-written the rules of engagement, reducing red tape and making it simpler for government agencies to award certain types of work.

-If you run a small business, government agencies may now be able to buy directly from you based on just one written quote, when the contract value is less than $50,000.
+If you run a small business, government agencies may now be able to buy directly from you with just one written quote.
+This only applies when the contract value is less than $50,000.

-And because we know few things are more important for your business’s viability than its cashflow, we’ve introduced new rules that will make sure you get paid fast.
+We know cashflow is important for your business viability.
+So we’ve introduced new rules that make sure you get paid fast.

 For contracts under $250,000 we’ve made it mandatory for government agencies to consider buying from SMEs, regional and Aboriginal-owned businesses before they go to market.